 I hear from my clients very often, that one of the biggest obstacles they face when they transition to the ketogenic diet, is social pressure.
 It can be even more difficult when the diet is not widely known or accepted, and is labeled as "restrictive", like the Paleolithic-Ketogenic Diet (PKD).

 The most typical excuses of slipping up on the diet are birthday parties, lunch invitations, family meals and dinner parties with colleagues and friends.

 So, how to deal with these situations?

-The easy answer is: just hang out with people who are on keto as well;)
+The easy answer is: just hang out with people who follow the same diet;)

 Ok, that was more like a joke.
 I know that it is not possible in most cases.

 So keep reading, please.

 Once you have gained a good level of confidence, you will realise that you do not have to have these excuses and you do not have to avoid these events in order to keep up with your diet.

 I’ll give you a few practical tips on how to get there.

 First of all, the reality is that these social occasions are about something else than food.
 The important thing is being together with your family and friends.
 If you keep this in mind, you will find it easier to handle these situations.